tensorflow/docs/site/en/install/source.md

 ### Configuration options

+#### GPU support

-For [GPU support](./gpu.md), specify the versions of CUDA and cuDNN.
-If your system has multiple versions of CUDA or cuDNN installed, explicitly set the version instead of relying on the default. `./configure` creates symbolic links to your system's CUDA libraries—so if you update your CUDA library paths, this configuration step must be run again before building.
+For [GPU support](./gpu.md), set `cuda=Y` during configuration and specify the versions of CUDA and cuDNN.
+If your system has multiple versions of CUDA or cuDNN installed, explicitly set the version instead of relying on the default.
+`./configure` creates symbolic links to your system's CUDA libraries—so if you update your CUDA library paths, this configuration step must be run again before building.

+#### Optimizations

 For compilation optimization flags, the default (`-march=native`) optimizes the generated code for your machine's CPU type.
 However, if building TensorFlow for a different CPU type, consider a more specific optimization flag.
 See the [GCC manual](https://gcc.gnu.org/onlinedocs/gcc-4.5.3/gcc/i386-and-x86_002d64-Options.html){:.external}
 for examples.

+#### Preconfigured configurations

 There are some preconfigured build configs available that can be added to the `bazel build` command, for example: